hra42/openrouter-go/README.md

 - ✅ Message transforms for automatic context window management
 - ✅ Web Search plugin for real-time web data integration
 - ✅ Image inputs (multimodal) with URL and base64 support
+- ✅ PDF inputs with configurable parsing engines and file annotation reuse
 - ✅ Model listing and discovery with category filtering
 - ✅ Model endpoint inspection with pricing and uptime details
 - ✅ Provider listing with policy information